 A worker will take your details and ask questions about your current circumstances.
 They may suggest other services you can call if you need accommodation immediately.
 Otherwise, they will call you back if suitable accommodation at the shelter becomes available.

-If we can accommodate you, we will do a risk assessment over the phone and ask you to come into HWS for intake.
-A support worker will explain rent, support available and the conditions of your stay, which will be up to 6 weeks.
+If we can accommodate you, we will do a risk assessment and ask you to come into HWS for intake.
+A Support Worker will explain rent, support available and the conditions of your stay.

 How does Hobart Women’s Shelter make decisions about who to prioritise for accommodation?

 Unfortunately, requests for accommodation far exceed availability.
-Hobart Women’s Shelter has 11 properties of different sizes in different locations.
+Hobart Women’s Shelter has 15 properties of different sizes.
 We match women and children with houses, taking into consideration their suitability for available properties (number of children, transport options and safety) and current need.
 We don’t have a list that you move up as time progresses.